SumiSastri/dev-blogs/docs/data-structures-algorithms/term-1-linear-structures/wk1-intro/wk1-dsa-intro.md

-# Understanding  DSAs (data structures and algorithms) and their relationship to programming efficiencies

-__Why do we need data structures?__

-Data structures are essential for managing, accessing, storing, and processing data efficiently.
-They provide both a formal and abstract definition of how data is organized and manipulated.
-Efficient data structures are crucial for reducing costs associated with data processing and transportation.

-__What is a data structure__

-A data structure organizes related data for efficient storage, access, and processing.
-Understanding data structures involves distinguishing between structured data.
-Structured data is when data is organised in a particular way.
-Data structures, takes structured data one step further by managing this data in a pre-determined fashion.
-Data structures, therefore, have underlying mathematical properties that determine their use and application.

-The key uses and features of a data structure are:-

-- to provide operational and internal representations of data in a system (eg: classes in object-oriented programming)
-- to connect data accurately
-- to deal with different data types - static vs. dynamic structures (stable vs. modifiable)
-- to protect data, control its movement and storage
-- convert data into byte-size - 4 to 8 bytes - for machine registers to process
-- to provide an interface or relationship with ICT (Information and Communication Technology)

-__What is an abstract data type (ADT)__

-Abstract Data Typess define how data can be used without specifying the underlying implementation.
-When a class is created, privately stored data through the process known as data encapsulation ensures the internal details of the data can only be accessed by the class via the class methods.
-Public methods and interfaces provide controlled access to this data. vADTs allow flexibility in modifying data without changing the class data structure.

-## A closer look at the different types of data structures and their uses

-- Linear (sequential): Data is arranged in a sequence (e.g., Arrays, Linked Lists)
-- Non-linear (non-sequential): Data is not arranged in a straight line (e.g., Trees, Graphs)
-- Static (fixed size): Data has a set size and cannot expand (e.g., Arrays)
-- Dynamic (flexible size): Data can grow or shrink during execution (e.g., Linked Lists)
-- Indexed (key-value pairs): Data is stored in key-value form (e.g., Hash Maps).
-- Linked (non-indexed): Data elements are connected via pointers (e.g., Linked Lists).
-- Hierarchical: Data is organized in a tree-like structure (e.g., Trees, Heaps).
-- Hash-based:  Data is stored based on a hash function (e.g., Hash Tables, Hash Maps).
-- Matrix: Data is stored in multi-dimensional structures (e.g., 2D Arrays).
-- Priority-based: Data is stored based on priority rather than order (e.g., Priority Queues, Heaps).
-- Distributed: Data is spread across multiple locations or systems (e.g., Distributed Hash Tables).

 __What are the differences between a stack and a queue__

 Stacks and queues are linear data structures that process data in different orders.
 A stack follows the LIFO principle: the last element added is the first one to be removed.
 A queue, however, follows the FIFO principle: the first element added is the first one to be removed.